micro:bit Circuit Schematics

 This processor does not have any connection to the GPIO pins on the micro:bit.

-Both devices are connected to the application processor I2C bus, and this bus is also connected to two pins on the edge connector.
+The device is connected to the application processor I2C bus, and this bus is also connected to two pins on the edge connector.
 I2C pullup resistors are pre-fitted on the board.

 The magnetometer can generate one processor interrupt for the application processor, and the accelerometer can generate two different processor interrupts for the application processor.